thesisyphean/neolithic-abm/README.md

 ## ⚠️ Warning ⚠️

 This project is extremely WIP!
 There are some serious rough patches in many parts of the code.
-These patches will be smoothed over and this warning will (hopefully) be removed in the December holidays.
+These patches will be smoothed over and this warning will (hopefully) be removed in November / December holidays.
+Documentation will follow soon after the primary fixes.

 ## About